MarkleLab/WebSeq/README.md

 WebSeq has modules that support:<br>
   1. FASTQ to VCF conversion, <br>
-  2. VCF to ANNOVAR1 CSV conversion, <br>
+  2. VCF to ANNOVAR CSV conversion, <br>
   3. family-based analyses for Mendelian disease gene discovery, <br>
   4. cohort-wide gene enrichment analyses, <br>
-  5. an automated IGV2 browser, and <br>
+  5. an automated IGV browser, and <br>
   6. a ‘virtual gene panel’ analysis module. <br>

 WebSeq Pro, our expanded pipeline, also supports SNP genotype analyses such as:<br>
   1. ancestry inference <br>
   2. kinship testing <br>

-WebSeq Lite, our minimal pipeline, supports family-based analyses, cohort-wide gene enrichment analyses, and a virtual gene panel along with the IGV2 browser module. <br>
+WebSeq Lite, our minimal pipeline, supports family-based analyses, cohort-wide gene enrichment analyses, and a virtual gene panel along with the IGV browser module. <br>

-We anticipate that the rigorous use of our web application will allow researchers to expedite discoveries from human genomic data3.
-WebSeq Lite, WebSeq, and WebSeq Pro are fully containerized using Docker4, run on all major operating systems, and are freely available for personal, academic, and non-profit use at http://bitly.ws/g6cn <br>
+We anticipate that the rigorous use of our web application will allow researchers to expedite discoveries from human genomic data.
+WebSeq Lite, WebSeq, and WebSeq Pro are fully containerized using Docker, run on all major operating systems, and are freely available for personal, academic, and non-profit use at http://bitly.ws/g6cn <br>